 Eligibility requirements (Required in order to participate in tryouts)

 - Complete the Online Registration.
 Click the link above titled "Online Registration".
 A parent or guardian must complete the registration.

 - Valid physical on file with the school nurse.
 Physicals are valid for 13 months to the day on which they were conducted.
 Physicals can be submitted to Bill Matthews, the Athletic Director, at firstname.lastname@example.org.

 - Current concussion baseline test.
 Concussion baseline testing is required every 2 years for baseball, basketball, cheer, field hockey, football, gymnastics, lacrosse, ski, soccer, softball and wrestling.

-- Concussion baseline testing is required every 2 years for field hockey and soccer.
+- Concussion baseline testing is required every 2 years for contact sports (see list above).
 This year baseline testing will be offered through an online program called Concussion Vital Signs.
-Student-athletes needng the test can take it remotely from home.
+Student-athletes who need to take the test can take it remotely from home.
 Remote testing instructions.
 In order for a student-athlete to test remotely at home, they will need internet access and a computer, ChromeBook or similar device.
 The test cannot be taken on a smartphone.

 - For student-athletes that require in-person testing, please contact Mary Flavin at email@example.com or 508-230-3210 x 1450 and she will arrange for them to take the test here at OAHS.

-- For anyone unsure if they have a valid physical or current Concussion Baseline Test on file, please email Bill Matthews at email@example.com.
+- For anyone unsure if they have a valid physical or current Concussion Baseline Test on file, please email athletic department secretary, Mary Flavin at firstname.lastname@example.org.